alokrk/CSC510GroupK/README.md

 ##Sample Telemetry Logs
 https://github.com/alokrk/csc510groupk/tree/master/Telemetry

 Accuracy for each method has been calculated.
 Based on this, we will implement the solution.
 Depending on the user feedback for the output, we can continue with the implemented solution or tweak it as per user requirement.

 Google Form for User Feedback: http://tinyurl.com/h69v2cw

+The user feedback form consists of questions regarding the user experience and lets that rate on the grounds of content, design and overall quality on a scale of 1(Worst)-5(Best).
+This will help us identify the user sentiments and using this review train the algorithms for better results.
+A user suggestion/feedback box has also been provided for the user to share the detaiils.
 ###Demo Slot: Thursday 13:30